igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 This section summarizes the marking methods described in this draft.

-For the Delay measurement, it is possible to use the spin bit alone or combined with the delay bit.
+For the Delay measurement, it is possible to use the spin bit and/or the delay bit.
 A unidirectional or bidirectional observer can be used.

 ~~~~
  +------------------+----+-------------------------+---------------+